hericles-koelher/dart_rest_api/README.md

 - Auth
 - Expressions

-**Note**: To realize actions as an authenticated user it's required the request header contains the field "Authorization" with the following value "Bearer {accessToken}", where {accessToken} should be replaced with your auth token.
+**Note**: To realize actions as an authenticated user the request header must have the field "Authorization" with the following value "Bearer {accessToken}", where {accessToken} should be replaced with your auth token.

 ### Endpoint _/auth_